Breast Augmentation Houston

 The implants are placed under the tissue of the breast, either behind or in front of the chest muscles.
 As with the other features of a breast augmentation, the choice of technique is patient-specific.

-The procedure takes 1-2 hours and can be performed under a local anesthetic and IV sedation in our in-office surgical facility.
+The procedure takes 1-2 hours and can be performed under a local anesthetic and IV sedation in our in-office operating room or under general anesthesia in an ambulatory surgery center.

 Standard liposuction is performed on body areas with excess fat (abdomen, love handles, etc.).
-The fat is processed and injected into the breasts via 2-3 small incisions along the inframammary fold.
+The fat is processed and injected into the breasts via 2 small incisions along the infra-mammary fold.
 Approximately 30-50% of original injected fat volume is lost in the first 6 post-operative months.
 Results remain stable after this time point.

 What can I expect while recovering from breast augmentation surgery?

-Bandages can be removed after a few days and replaced with a soft bra that will be worn for several weeks until the incisions have healed, which can take 4-6 weeks.
+There are no bandages after surgery.
+A soft bra that will be worn for several weeks until the incisions have healed, which can take 4-6 weeks.
 Strenuous activities should be avoided until the incisions have healed.

 The results of a breast augmentation are immediate but the implants will continue to “settle” for a few months into their final position.